Maikxx/browser-scripts/README.md

 # Personal extensions
-Some browser extensions created for use in Tampermonkey, to make my life a little bit easier, because website builders don't.Ÿ
+Some browser extensions created for use in Tampermonkey, to make my life a little bit easier, because website builders don't.